jhonathan-castaneda/jhonathan-castaneda.github.io/_posts/2021-1-9-Stereo-image-using-monocular-cameras-and-ros.md

 </p>

 <p style="text-align: justify">
-go to the directory when you have the <a href="https://github.com/jhonathan-castaneda/jhonathan-castaneda.github.io/blob/master/_download/calibration.launch">calibration.launch</a> file, and edit the source for the left and the right image using the names that you got with the previous steps.
+Go to the directory when you have the <a href="https://github.com/jhonathan-castaneda/jhonathan-castaneda.github.io/blob/master/_download/calibration.launch">calibration.launch</a> file, and edit the source for the left and the right image using the names that you got with the previous steps.
 </p>

 <div style="text-align: center">